ieasycat/To-Do/README.md

   - Mark a task as completed.
   - Ffilter a task by priority.

-This application is installed on Heroku.
+This application is deployed on Heroku.

 Stack: Django, SQLite